 The great absent is nature: all this colossal amount of stuff is man-made, manufactured, and speaks of a materially advanced society.
 Even foods are synthetic, identified only by their brand names, not really nutritious.
 People too have artificial and constructed looks, attitudes and movements: The students ‘greet each other with comic cries and gestures of sodden collapse’, the women are ‘in diet trim’.
 The only natural presence is the sun which, however, is only implicitly mentioned as having on people a numbing effect, not a nurturing invigorating one: ‘The parents stand sun-dazed near their automobiles’.

 What they still do possess, though, is a sense of belonging, ‘They feel a sense of renewal, of communal recognition’.
 It is as if they had given up their individuality in exchange for reassurance and inclusion in a clan that shelters them from uncertainty, natural dangers and the unpredictability of life, surrounded as they are by all their possessions.
 And the need to belong to a group of like-minded people, to have a bulwark of objects protecting them as shields, speaks again of their fear of death.
-So perhaps the immoderate orgy of goods in which people indulge is not so much or not only a critique of consumerism and consumer society but mainly an indicator of fear and of substantial fragility.
-As a clan these affluent anxious people renew themselves and find comfort in the annual September rite of return to college which acts as a substitute for the primitive rites of rebirth.
+So perhaps the immoderate orgy of goods in which people indulge is not so much or not only an expression of their craving for material things but rather a protective girdle against the anguish of mortality, and similarly to the ‘white noise’ which soothes their (and our) ears those possessions appease their (and our) sense of fragility.
+At the same time though, tragically, those possessions act as a ‘memento mori’ in the same way as the exquisitely painted objects of a vanitas painting.
+And as a primitive tribe these affluent anguished people find some comfort in the annual September rite of return to college which acts as a substitute for the ancient rites of rebirth.

 Like in The Road, the place and time are not specified, but inferred.
 The college is nameless and it could stand for any average modern American college, it is a sort of mythic college on a hill exactly as ‘the Road’ was an archetypical straight road crossing the emptiness of the central United States.
 The time is modern, not contemporary, as the reader can guess from the presence of ‘personal computers’, which remind of the Eighties, and the absence of mobile phones, otherwise the fathers, instead of being ‘content to measure out the time, distant but ungrudging’, would be obviously playing with them.